preciz/abit/README.md

 # Abit

-Use :atomics as a bit array or as an array of counters with N bits per counter in Elixir.
+Use `:atomics` as a bit array or as an array of N-bit counters.

 Documentation can be found at [https://hexdocs.pm/abit](https://hexdocs.pm/abit).